Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Idealized GCM and experimental setup

 \subsection{Design choices}

 In the stationary GCM setting, we aggregate statistics temporally and zonally.
 Thus, a local design implies a restriction to certain latitudes.
 Recall our discretization has 32 discrete latitudes.
-We therefore choose a design space that contains sets of $\ell$ consecutive discrete latitudes, indexed from south to north poles with the design points $k=1,\dots, 32-(\ell-1)$.
-In the stationary experiments, we choose $\ell = 3$, indexing designs $k=1,\dots ,30$, unless otherwise specified.
-The choice of $\ell$ is discussed in Section~\ref{ss:stationary}.
+We therefore choose a design space that contains sets of $\ell$ consecutive discrete latitudes, indexed from south to north poles.
+In the stationary experiments, we focus on the case $\ell = 1$.

-In the seasonal GCM setting, we still aggregate in time and longitudinal directions, but we also stack the seasons in a vector.
+In the seasonally varying setting, we still aggregate temporally and zonally, but we also stack the seasons in a vector.
 We define a local design by indexing both a restriction to a season and a restriction to certain latitudes.
-We choose a design space that contains sets of $\ell$ consecutive discrete latitudes, collected season by season, indexed from south to north poles as $1,\dots, 32-(\ell-1)$, and from spring to winter as $0,\dots, 3$, all collected as $k= ($season, latitude).
-In the seasonal experiments, we choose $\ell = 1$, which indexes the designs $k=(0,1),\dots,(3,32)$.
+We choose a design space that contains sets of $\ell$ consecutive discrete latitudes, collected season by season, indexed from south to north poles.
+In the seasonal experiments, we focus on the case $\ell = 1$.

+For additional design scenarios in the stationary setting, we consider cases with wider design stencils, $\ell=3$, in Appendix \ref{sec:3stencil}, and we consider cases with shorter averaging periods, $T=30$ days, in Appendix \ref{sec:30day}.